codecurious-bln/elixir_snake/docs/GUIDES.md

 If your version is lower than `1.9.x`, either update to a more recent version or ask a coach for help.

-Next we'll install some `mix` tasks to help us build a `Scenic` application. [mix](https://hexdocs.pm/mix/Mix.html) is a tool that comes with Elixir to help developing apps and manage their dependencies.
-It it similar to e.g. `npm` in JavaScript (don't worry if you don't know that).
+Next, we'll install some `mix` tasks to help us build a `Scenic` application. [mix](https://hexdocs.pm/mix/Mix.html) is a tool that comes with Elixir to help developing apps and manage their dependencies.
+It is similar to e.g. `npm` in JavaScript (don't worry if you don't know that).

 The tasks in the `scenic_new` archive have some prerequisites.
 Head to the [instructions](https://github.com/boydm/scenic_new#install-prerequisites) for your operating system and install them first.and find the instructions for your operating system.